lexbor/docs/source/examples/encoding/data_by_name.md

-# Retrieve Encoding Data by Name: Example
+# Retrieve Encoding Data by Name

 This example demonstrates how to retrieve encoding data by name using the `lexbor` library, as shown in the file `lexbor/encoding/data_by_name.c`.
 This code